publicinnovation/openorg/chapters/4_business-model.md

 ### 2. Trust

 We intend to be a transparent organization.
 In fact, this plan is just a starting point for the conceptual OpenOrg standard we are developing.
 OpenOrg will define the parameters by which non-governmental organizations can achieve transparency in a way that enables meaningful analysis of the social impact sector utilizing standardized, machine readable data.
 But we are not pushing transparency for transparency's sake; instead, we believe transparency will foster trust among our partners and members of the public.
-And much of that trust is derived from our openness–meaning that, as a platform organization, anyone is welcome to be part and parcel of the process.
+And much of that trust is derived from our openness&mdash;meaning that, as a platform organization, anyone is welcome to be part and parcel of the process.
 In other words, we gain trust not from the information we disclose, but rather the opportunities we provide for others to co-create impact.
 Many of our current institutional structures inhibit this type of radical openness, but development of the Internet itself has validated the proposition that the rate of progress accelerates when anyone is empowered to make a positive contribution.

 ### 3. Talent